 Please see our Shipping page for all our current rates.

-We will be offereing pre-orders for ranunculus plants next February-ish, for delivery later in Autumn.
+We will be offering ranunculus plants this year.
 If you're a cut-flower grower actively selling please register your interest here for more information: Registration for Growers

 I need to do up a more in depth post about the unique ranunculus challenges we face here in New Zealand, but the gist of it is, is that pretty much the entire world has the luxury and access to grow all the super special ranunculus from professionally grown corms.
 But because of a bacteria we don't want here, MPI have essentially banned ranunculus corm imports in NZ.
 So the only way we can grow most of the best ranunculus varieties is by growing them from seed (which isn't a carrier of the bacteria).
 This is not an easy process, and we're going in blind (as because nowhere else in the world do they have to grow from seed, there is very very little if any information on how best do it out there).